 - The huge difficulties interpreting observational studies motivate avoiding them whenever possible - Random assignment to treatment in a controlled experiment removes the possibility of confounding, and ensures that any statistically significan effect can legitimately be given a causal interpretation. - A randomized experiment occurs when individual i is randomly assigned a treatment.
-A treatment is a set of explanatory variables corresponding to a row of X. - In a randomized experiment the independence assumption on the errors is reasonable: we can view the errors as coming from differences between individuals drawn independently from a large population. - STATS 470 investigates design and analysis of experiments, which is an extension of linear statistical modeling. - Random sampling removes selection bias, apart from missing data. - STATS 480 investigates sample survey analysis, which also builds on linear statistial modeling.
+A treatment is a set of explanatory variables corresponding to a row of X. - In a randomized experiment the independence assumption on the errors is reasonable: we can view the errors as coming from differences between individuals drawn independently from a large population. - Random sampling removes selection bias, apart from missing data.